dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 Running ipyrad CLI on a cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As explained in the :ref:`installation<installation>` section, ipyrad_ is very
-easy to use on a cluster because as long as it is installed using conda_ it does
+easy to use on an HPC cluster because as long as it is installed using conda_ it
-not require the user to load any external modules or software to run on an HPC
+does not require the user to load any external modules or software.
-cluster.
 Really, there is only **one** extra argument that you need to remember
 to use which is the ``--MPI`` argument.
 This ensures that processing cores which
 are split across different nodes of a cluster can all see the same data.
 Using
-ipyrad_ with the --MPI flag on an HPC machine should allow users
+ipyrad_ with the --MPI flag on an HPC machine should allow users to split jobs
+across dozens or hundreds of cores to assemble data sets very rapidly.
+As an
+example, a large phylogenetic-scale RAD-seq data set analyzed on my desktop
+computer with 10 cores took ~2 days, while on an HPC system with 64 cores it
+took only ~16 hours.
+More detailed speed comparisons are in the works.